icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 # The iCub Console Server

-This page contains guidelines for installation of the iCub Dedicated Server, a laptop used both as console and as network server, so that it matches the requirements of the Linux on the icub-head.
+This page contains guidelines for installation of the iCub Console Server, a laptop used both as console and as network server, so that it matches the requirements of the Linux on the icub-head.

 # *Prerequisite* : basic system setup for a iCub machine